BeepSK/AstroCodes/README.md

 # AstroCodes
 ### This repository includes projects I have made using programming lamguages.
-My main focus has been astrophysics and astronomy.
+I have mainly focused onastrophysics and astronomy.